Hungary is a partner country under the Vienna Initiative NPL framework.

 Electronic Sales System (EÉR): Launched on 1st January 2015 as an online platform for selling the assets of debtors in liquidation.

-MARK Zrt sd: Created in q4-2014 to wind down part of the banks’ real estate NPLs.
+MARK Zrt: Established by MNB in November 2014 with the mandate to purchase commercial real estate (CRE) exposures from banks to reduce risks inherent in the Hungarian financial system.
 The design of MARK benefitted from IMF technical assistance, and was ruled free of state aid by the EU Commission in February 2016.
-It is expected to begin purchasing commercial real estate (“CRE”) exposure with the aim of reaching a significant drop in corporate NPL.
+MARK is in the process of assessing registered portfolios.

 EBRD will also continue its cooperation with the Government and the Hungarian National Bank (MNB) as they take steps to enhance the legislative and institutional framework in support of NPL resolution.
 In this context, the Bank will continue to provide policy advice and technical assistance to enable faster and more efficient NPL resolution under the Vienna Initiative.
 Amongst others, EBRD will: